• Skip to main content

 Instructions

-• Meanwhile, using a mortal pestle, grind the praline until you have some small and some big bits of praline.
-Add this crushed praline to our cookie dough and combine to get a smooth batter.
+• Meanwhile, crush or chop the cooked praline until you have some small and some big bits of praline.
+Add this crushed praline to our cookie dough and combine to spread it evenly.

 Did you make this recipe?
 Tag me today!Tag me @spicesandflavors to get featured on my FB and Insta pages